Ivan

 Frequency Seizure

-Andrew Carnegie (November
+Andrew

-25, 1835 -- August 11, 1919) was a
+Carnegie (November 25, 1835 -- August 11,

-major philanthropist, and the founder of
+businessman, a major philanthropist, and

-the Carnegie Steel Company which later
+the founder of the Carnegie Steel Company

-built one of the most powerful and
+for having built one of the most powerful

-influential corporations in United States
+and influential corporations in United

-history, and, later in his life, giving
+States history, and, later in his life,

-away most of his riches to fund the
+giving away most of his riches to fund the

 establishment of many libraries, schools,